vladikcomper/MegaPCM/tools/dpcm-hq-conv/README.md

 DPCM-HQ currently only has 3 delta tables for encoding (indexed `0`, `1` and `2`, see `--table` option).
 Different tables may produce better results depending on nature of sound and sample rate:

 - `--table 0`
-    - It's he same delta table as classic DPCM (based on powers of 2)
+    - It's he same delta table as classic DPCM (based on powers of 2);
     - Good for lower-rate and sharp sounds, but introduces more quantization noise;
 - `--table 1`
     - Delta table with smaller steps (based on fibonacci numbers);
     - Reduces quantization noise, but may result in a bit "muffled" sections where sounds is loud/sharp;
 - `--table 2`
-    - Delta table with even smaller steps
+    - Delta table with even smaller steps;
     - Better for quiet sounds, absolute minimal quantization noise, but even more "muffled" sounds compared to table `1`.

 **Which table does encoder pick by default?**